SAP-samples/fiori-elements-opensap/README.md

 ## Requirements
 Watch the videos of the course **Developing and Extending SAP Fiori Elements Apps** available on the openSAP platform. _([Free access to the openSAP course](https://open.sap.com/courses/fiori-ea1))_

+##How to obtain support
+For weeks 1-3, ask your question in the [SAP Fiori elements community](https://community.sap.com/topics/fiori-elements).

+For week 4, ask your question in the [SAPUI5 community](https://community.sap.com/topics/ui5).

 ## Week 1: Introducing SAP Fiori Elements
 Find the various hands-on exercises for this week in folder **[week1](/week1/README.md)** of this GitHub repository.